 The siting of straw stacks should be given careful thought.
 They tend to be placed close to the buildings in which straw is required both for convenience and for biosecurity reasons - to avoid having to cross outside contaminated ground to access the stack.

 When a fire occurs, the natural instinct of stockmen is to try and get pigs out and, whilst this is a commendable attitude, there are major problems to consider.

 1) Opening doors will often fan the fire.

-2) Electricity may still be on and if water pipes have melted the building can be live.
+2) Electricity may still be on and if water pipes have melted the wet floor may make the whole building live.

 3) Smoke and poisonous fumes may well already fill the building, making it dangerous to enter.

 4) Pigs do not naturally move away from fire - in fact they will tend to be attracted to it and it can be very difficult to drive them out, increasing the dangers.